 c.
 Election Results

-Immediately upon close of the election, the Election Team shall convene to witness the opening of the secure ballot results.
-The Recorder shall publish the election results to the membership within two (2) working days of the vote count.
-The ballots shall be retained by the Recorder for a period of three (3) months.
-During this time any member may review the ballots upon request.
-A member of the Election Committee shall be present when the member reviews the ballots.
+Immediately upon close of the election, the recorder and a witness who is an ACE member and not on the ballot shall convene to witness the download of the secure online ballot report.
+The recorder shall publish the election results to the membership within two (2) working days of the vote count.
+The ballots shall be retained by the recorder for a period of three (3) months.
+During this time, any member may review the ballots upon request.
+The recorder shall be present when the member reviews the ballots.

 10.9 Election Cycle